BenTMatthews/SpoonCMS/README.md

         ...
     }
 ```

-Some people have said they have very complex auth schemes and allowances they want to use, more than just allowing a certain group or subset of users.
-I originally said you are moving away from the simplicity of Spoon, but enough people asked for it and I gave in.
-You can create a controller and endpoint to generate the admin page and and handle the ajax calls:
+You can also create a controller and endpoint to generate the admin page and and handle the service calls, this changes our `Configure` a bit:

 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)